-Current single-phased methods focus on two subtasks: issue localization and issue reproduction.
+Current single-phased methods focus on three subtasks: issue localization, issue reproduction, and patch selection.
 Issue localization requires the agentic system to identify the code locations that need modification, serving as the foundation for subsequent editing.
 Issue reproduction aims to generate a test case for the target issue that fails in the buggy repository but passes in the fixed one, thereby assisting in both localization and verification of issue resolution. \revReplace{R3.18}{Patch selection aims to identify, among multiple candidate patches, the one most likely to resolve the issue, determining the quality of the final submission.} \revReplace{R1.9}{Since these subtasks are critical steps in issue resolution, improvements on them have been shown to translate into higher end-to-end resolution rates~\cite{locagent, CoSIL, OrcaLoca, SWT_bench}.}

 \textbf{A. Issue Localization}